 The great thing about a split-level design is you can make adjustments so it meets your storage needs without increasing the size of the house.
 You can just increase or decrease the height, width, and length of the floor.
 If you go too high though, you’d be entering the realm of a loft with a storage room below. 😀

-Those who are new to small house living may be concerned as to whether an elegance look can be achieved.
+Those who are new to small house living may be concerned as to whether an elegant look can be achieved.
 Let me assure you that it can.

 One of the ways elegance can be created is with a split-level design.
 If done right, a split-level can add a look of sophistication to the interior of a small house.